conventional-commits/conventionalcommits.org/content/next/index.md

 ### Commit message with `!` to draw attention to breaking change
 ```
-chore!: drop Node 6 from testing matrix
+refactor!: drop support for Node 6
 ```

 ### Commit message with both `!` and BREAKING CHANGE footer
 ```
-chore!: drop Node 6 from testing matrix
+refactor!: drop support for Node 6

-BREAKING CHANGE: dropping Node 6 as it hits end of
-life in April
+BREAKING CHANGE: refactor to use JavaScript features not available in Node 6.
 ```

 ### Commit message with no body